KoalaBear84/OpenDirectoryDownloader/README.md

 ## GitHub

-By default GitHub has a rate limit of 60 request per hour.
+By default GitHub has a rate limit of 60 request per hour, which is enough for 20 repositories with less than 100.000 items.
 You can increase this limit to 5000 per hour by creating a (personal) token:

 1. Go to https://github.com/settings/tokens/new
 2. Add a name like "OpenDirectoryDownloader"